Books You Must Read Now to Become a Better Investor

 Most novice investors believe that they know the price of everything; however, they rarely recognize true value.
 This is a great investing quote that sums up the problems most novice investors encounter when they begin investing.
 To put it quite plainly, most novice investors just don’t know what they are doing.

 Like a lot of things in life you must learn to do something before doing it well.
 We all take driving lessons and a test before driving a car.
 You have to take lessons and gain various certifications to be a pilot, EMT, or a physical therapist, for example.
-However, anyone with money to burn can be an investor.
+However, anyone with money to burn can be an investor but they should all compare investment options online.

 So, what does it takes to be an investor or to at least learn to invest well?
 It helps to understand that it can take years to make a return on an investment.
 The average return on an investment can be anywhere from 7% to 10% over multiple years.
 Additionally, it helps to understand that you don’t need a whole lot of money to invest if you do your own research and appreciate value.